 When will I find out whether or not I’ve been invited to an interview?

 A few days before the selection interviews.
-Due to scheduling constraints, it is not possible to notify you earlier than this.
-You will be informed of the date and time of the selection interviews at the beginning of the application process.
+It is not possible to notify you earlier than this.
+You will be informed of the date and time of the selection interviews at the beginning of the application process, please remember this appointment.

 What happens if I cannot attend the interview slot allocated to me?